michen00/multilingual_speech_valence_classification_datasets/README.md

 The end-user license agreements of BAUM-1 [[33]](#33), BAUM-2 [[34]](#34), the EmoReact dataset [[15]](#15), the Egyptian Arabic speech emotion database [[25]](#25) and the Surrey Audio-Visual Expressed Emotion Database [[21]](#21) do not allow for distribution of the datasets, so the raw data were not uploaded to this repository; to use these datasets, you may need to fill out the appropriate end-user license agreements and/or contact the authors.
 Otherwise, I tried to preserve the directory structure of each dataset and upload the audio files in full, although I compressed some subdirectories and may have omitted some files to reduce total file size (e.g., video samples when audio-only samples are also available).

 I also included additional documentation (e.g., full-text journal articles) where I could along with some notes and Python scripts I used for file organization.
 (The scripts were written in a 3.9.6 environment, but most Python 3.x versions should be fine.)
+Since each dataset is different in the way files samples were collected, files are organized, speaker IDs were notated, etc., a run-once script named \*\_data\_files.py that I used to help me select the files I would personally consider retaining as samples for model development may be found in each dataset directory; each of these scripts generates a tab-separated file (\*\_data\_files.tsv) containing the paths of those files and some metadata per dataset.
+My personal notes

 Each dataset was created with different methods, but they share common features that made them suitable for this project:
 1. Audio data (or video data with audio) of natural human speech at the utterance level from a single primary speaker.
 These were variously obtained via spontaneous participant elicitation (e.g., the eNTERFACE '05 Audio-Visual Emotion Database [[16]](#16) or Estonian Emotional Speech Corpus [[26]](#26)), acted speech (e.g., Ryerson Audio-Visual Database of Emotional Speech and Song [[20]](#20) or Acted Emotional Speech Dynamic Database [[30]](#30)–[[31]](#31)), or media samples from telelvision or films (e.g., the Urdu Language Speech Dataset [[5]](#5) or Multimodal EmotionLines Dataset [[18]](#18)–[[19]](#19))).